jbrodriguez/react-native-android-sqlite/README.md

 * It doesn't return the id for a newly inserted row (maybe create a separate insert function ?)
 * Column types currently supported are Integer and String
 * Additional error handling should be implemented
-* The `createNativeModules` function eventually needs to return to official docs' spec
 * Although I'm using it in my personal projects, it's still an early release.
 Please do read the [license](https://github.com/jbrodriguz/react-native-android-sqlite/README.md)

 ## Changes